 (in Faculties where diving activities take place)

 - ensuring that this Policy and the requirements of the University Diving Procedures Manual are implemented and complied with in their Faculty;

 - appointing qualified Dive Coordinators for diving activities conducted in the Faculty upon recommendations from the Maritime Safety Officer;

 - ensuring that adequate resources are maintained in the Faculty to support safe diving activities; and

 - ensuring that Faculty dive records are kept in accordance with the requirements set out in the University Diving Procedures Manual.

 |Deans of School

 (in Schools where diving activities take place)

-- approving all Dive Plans and associated field trip documentation after the University Boating and Diving Officer (UDO) has given approval on the Dive Plan, prior to commencement of all diving activities;
+- approving all Dive Plans and associated field trip documentation after the Maritime Safety Officer (MSO) has given approval on the Dive Plan, prior to commencement of all diving activities;

 - ensuring that a Dive Coordinator is appointed for each dive;